krunixbase/krunixbase/README.md

-🪛 Forked by Gitkrunixdev
+## 🪛 Forked by GitkrunixdevThis repository is a development fork
-This repository is a development fork of krunixbase, originally authored by @shamircrackerlab.
+of krunixbase, originally authored by @shamircrackerlab.
 It preserves the original CLI architecture for Shamir-based recovery and cryptographic tooling, while introducing enhancements and experimental modules under the Gitkrunixdev brand.

 🔍 Purpose of Fork
 Extend CLI agents for new blockchain environments